The following post is from Lisa of Working Naked: 4 Ways to Jog Your Memory

 Make remembering dates easy.

-Have you ever called someone who thanks you for remembering his or her birthday — that’s not why you called, because you forgot —then you quickly enter the date in your calendar for next year?
-I have, but I’m not going to admit which friend I’ve done that to.
+Have you ever called someone who thanked you for remembering his or her birthday — that’s not why you called, because you forgot —then you quickly entered the date in your calendar for next year?
+I have, but I’m not going to admit which friend I’ve done that too.

-Whether you have a perfect memory, or a memory as bad as mine, take the strain off your memory whenever you can.
+Whether you have a perfect memory or a memory as bad as mine, take the strain off your memory whenever you can and use these memory helpers.

 What do you do to remember important dates and projects?